rickballard/CoCivium/docs/START-HERE.md

 <!-- status: stub; target: 150+ words -->
 # START HERE — quick guide (not a stub)

 Welcome!
-This repo houses CoCivium's docs + ops.
+This repo houses CoCivium™'s docs + ops.

 ## Pick a path
 - New here?
 Read the top of **README.md** for the 1-minute “what/why”.